-The delta link MUST NOT be returned prior to the final page of results.
+The delta link MUST only be returned on the final page of results in place of the next link.

 The service includes a Preference-Applied response header in the first page of the response containing the track-changes preference to signal that changes are being tracked.